vincascm/web-jingzi/README.md

 ## install and run:

-download binary file from release page [release page](https://github.com/vincascm/web-jingzi/releases)
+download binary file from [release page](https://github.com/vincascm/web-jingzi/releases)

 and run it: